 Nope, we’re not talking about the Sahara; we’re talking about Colorado.
 This state doesn’t just boast mountain peaks; it also boasts sand peaks.
 At the Great Sand Dunes National Park, situated in the easternmost parts of Alamosa and Saguache counties, you will find some of the largest sand dunes in North America, with the tallest, Star Dune, rising to an impressive 750 feet.

-Today, remnants of the Anasazi civilization can be seen throughout Colorado.
+Today, remnants of the Ancient Puebloan (formerly called Anasazi) civilization can be seen throughout Colorado.
 The largest and most impressive of these ruins are located in Mesa Verde National Park, a UNESCO World Heritage Site and the largest archeological reserve in the United States.
 Over 600 unique cliff dwellings can be found in the park, including Cliff Palace, the largest cliff dwelling in North America.
-Canyons of the Ancients is another local site.

 4. Dinosaur Quarry